-Ecuador is a South American country with jaw-dropping beauty of the Andes, colourful villages, wildlife-rich Amazon rainforest and the Galapagos Islands.
+Ecuador is a South American country with jaw-dropping beauty of the Andes, colourful villages, wildlife-rich Amazon rainforest and the remote Galapagos Islands.
 This Spanish-speaking nation is a heaven for adventure seekers and offers numerous outdoor activities.

 Capital Quito is a relaxed high-altitude city in the Andes with a pleasant climate.
 The UNESCO world heritage listed Old Town with a well-preserved centre, Mitad del Mundo, Iglesia de la Compañía de Jesús – an 18th-century church with green-and-gold domes and various museums like Museo Nacional, Casa Museo Guayasamín and Capilla del Hombre, lively nightlife and traditional Ecuadorian Sierra culture are the city’s highlights.

 Guayaquil is Ecuador’s largest city and a vibrant commercial hub.
 The city is also known as Ecuador’s gateway to the Pacific and offers beautiful walks along its lively riverfront and historical parks.
 Cuenca in south Ecuador is a historic city with impressive architecture, notable of which are the 16th-century Catedral Vieja and the blue-domed Catedral Nueva.
 The city is famous for its traditional crafts like the panama hat and colourful festivals.
 Further south, Vilcabamba is a scenic, sleepy town nicknamed as the ‘Valley of Longevity’ as plenty of its residents live for more than a 100 years!
 It was an ancient Incan city and is today known for its exciting outdoor activities.